-At Centre for Aesthetic Periodontics and Implantology Limited (CAPI) all of our dental implants in Kent are placed by Dr Pedja Pavlovic, our Specialist Periodontist, and are restored by our Specialist Prosthodontists, Dr Guy Stephens and Dr Anna Pergamalian.
+At the Centre for Aesthetic Periodontics and Implantology Limited (CAPI) all of our dental implants in Kent are placed by Dr Pedja Pavlovic, our Specialist Periodontist, and are restored by our Specialist Prosthodontists, Dr Bardia Valizadeh and Dr Anna Pergamalian.

 With the increasing popularity of dental implants, many low-cost/non-researched implant systems are now available.
 However, most patients are not aware that there are important differences in dental implant systems, including variations in quality, technology and research.
 Few systems on the market have been scientifically tested.